-- Scenario One: It would seem to be both a civil assault and a criminal assault.
+- Scenario One: It would seem to be both a civil tortious assault and a criminal attempted battery assault.

-- Scenario Two: It was probably not a civil assault because V was not placed in apprehension, but it was a criminal assault because D attempted to commit a battery, and the basic definition of a criminal assault includes an attempt to commit a battery.
+- Scenario Two: It was probably not a civil tortious assault because V was not placed in apprehension, but it was a criminal attempted battery assault because D attempted to commit a battery, and the basic definition of a criminal assault includes an attempt to commit a battery.

-- Scenario Three: It was a civil assault because because V was placed in reasonable apprehension of immediate harm; it was not a criminal assault under the original common law definition that required an attempted battery because there was no attempted battery.
-However, in those jurisdictions that have expanded the original common law definition of criminal assault to include the reasonable apprehension of immediate harm, D would be guilty of this form of criminal assault.
+- Scenario Three: It was a civil tortious assault because because V was placed in reasonable apprehension of immediate harm; it was not an attempted battery assault under the original common law definition that required an attempted battery because D did not intend to touch V. However, in those jurisdictions that have expanded the original common law definition of criminal assault to include the intent to create reasonable apprehension of immediate harm in the victim, D would be guilty of frightening assault.